gridai/grid-docs/docs/features/sessions/attaching-datastores.md

 In Sessions datastores are mounted to /datastores.
 However, since juypyter notebooks use /home/joyvan as the default working directory we provide a symlink from /home/jovyan/datastores to /datastore so you can access your datastore easily upon opening up a Session.

+<note> Note: Datastores can only be mounted to a Session at Session creation time </note>

 Once in the Session, view the data with:

 ```bash